LArbys/ubv4/models/002/README.md

 ## Design

-Got a little further in implementing resnet inception v4.
-Now up to reduction B.  We are now training only one plane at a time.
+Got a little further in implementing resnet inception v4 (actually inception-resnet-v2 from the paper).
+Implemented all the modules, but the network is shallower as there arent as many copies of Modules B and C.  We are now training only one plane at a time.
 Uses silence to ignore the planes not in use.

 ## Training